bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 As we briefly covered in the previous chapter, the `SELECT` statement allows us to retrieve data from a specific database.

-You can use `SELECT` to get all of your users or a list of users that match a certian criteria.
+You can use `SELECT` to get all of your users or a list of users that match a certain criteria.

-Before we dive into the `SELECT` statemnt let's quickly create a database:
+Before we dive into the `SELECT` statement let's quickly create a database:

 ```
 CREATE DATABASE sql_demo;